Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: A meta-theorem for focus-set policies and the proof

 \section{A meta-theorem for focus-set policies and the proof}

 In this section, we establish a meta-theorem, \Cref{thm:focus-set-policy}, which provides sufficient conditions for a focus-set policy to have an $O(1/\sqrt{N})$ optimality gap.
-The meta-theorem and its conditions are stated in \Cref{sec:meta-theorem}, followed by the proof in \Cref{sec:proof-meta-theorem}.
+The meta-theorem and its conditions are stated in \Cref{sec:meta-theorem}, followed by its proof in \Cref{sec:proof-meta-theorem}.

 The meta-theorem contains the main technical novelty of our analysis.
 In the subsequent sections, we will simply verify that the set-expansion policy and the ID policy satisfy these conditions under the aperiodic unichain assumption, thereby proving the optimality gap bounds in \Cref{thm:set-expansion-policy} and \Cref{thm:id-policy}.